Add Roles and Permissions

 | OpenID Relying Party | The RP is the client application that uses OIDC.
 It redirects the user to the OP for authentication and then relies on the returned ID/access token. |

-| OAuth Client | The client application is the app gets authorization from the user and authenticates to the authorization server.
-Uses the returned tokens to know who the user is and to call APIs. |
+| OAuth Client | The client application is the application that gets authorization from the user and authenticates to the authorization server in order to get access tokens for API access. |

 While OpenID Provider and OAuth Authorization server or Relying Parties and OAuth clients seem the same, there are some subtle differences.